During the lease term in Fairfax Station

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Fairfax Station.
 Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for property owners in Fairfax Station
+a good reference for landlords in Fairfax Station

 - Collections and evictions